Saugus, Massachusetts: Government

 Since 1947 Saugus has had a Plan E form of government, which is a combination of representative town meeting and Town Manager.
 Saugus was the first town in Massachusetts to accept this form of government.
 This plan included a Single transferable vote voting system, but this was abandoned in 1950.

 Elections for all seats on the Board of Selectmen, School Committee, Town Meeting, and Housing Authority are held biennially in odd-numbered years.

 Town manager

-The Town Manager serves as the chief administrative manager and chief fiscal officer of Saugus, Massachusetts.
-He or she is appointed by the Board of Selectmen.
+The Town Manager serves as the chief administrative manager and chief fiscal officer of Saugus, Massachusetts and is appointed by the Board of Selectmen.

 Board of Selectmen

 The Board of Selectmen consists of five at-large members.
 The Board serves as the chief policy makers of the Town.
 Selectmen are ineligible to hold any other town office.

 School committee

 The School Committee consists of five at-large members.
 School Committee members are ineligible to hold any other town office.